jeferagudeloc/grpc-http-gateway/README.md

 *src/gateway:* Contains the implementation of the HTTP gateway.

-*config/data:* Contains the SQL scripts for database initialization.
+*src/ui:* Contains the portal for test the gateway.

 ## Configuration